Iterable/iterable-web-sdk/README.md

 The SDK does not track `inAppDelete` events.

-:rotating_light: Due to a limitation in Safari browsers, web in-app messages displayed in Safari can't automatically fire `trackInAppClick` events when a link has been clicked.
-This will impact analytics for Safari users.
+:rotating_light:  Due to a limitation in WebKit (which affects iOS web browsers, Safari included) web in-app messages displayed in an iOS web browser browser can't automatically fire trackInAppClick events or handle custom CTAs.
+This will impact analytics for all Safari and mobile iOS users.

 # Usage